react-native-camera/react-native-camera/README.md

 #### `iOS` `exposureDuration`

-Use the `exposureDuration` property to set the exposure duration (in seconds).
+Use the `exposureDuration` property to set the exposure.
+This property is an object containing two integer values: `value` and `scale`.
+Those values are passed to [CMTimeMake](https://developer.apple.com/documentation/coremedia/1400785-cmtimemake?language=objc) to create a CMTime.

 Use `getSupportedExposureDurationRange` to obtain the range of valid values for this property.
 Setting this property disables the automatic exposure algorithm.